portainer/portainer-docs/docs/v2.0/images/pull.md

 You can pull images from any registry already added to Portainer, see how to [add new registries](/v2.0/registries/connect/) to Portainer for more information.
 This option is currently only available, when you manage Docker and Docker Swarm environments.

+!!! note
+    On a multi-node environment, the image you pull will only be available on the node you choose under Deployment.
+If you wish to make the image available to all nodes, consider [adding a registry](/v2.0/registries/connect/) to Portainer.
 ## Pulling Images

 ### Pulling in Simple Mode